-- Step 1.
-Lubricate the bolts with provided wax stick to reduce friction - Step 2.
+- 1. Lubricate the bolts with provided wax stick to reduce friction. - 2.
 Insert the bolt and add flat washer (if required).
-DO NOT allow wax to get under flat washer - Step 3.
-Add the nut, and tighten with your fingers - Step 4.
-After all connections are complete, tighten the bolts until surfaces are joined and nuts are snug (for example, as achieved by the full effort of a SINGLE person using a standard spud wrench) NOTE: If A-325 bolts are loosened after Steps 5 and/or 6, discard & replace with NEW hardware - Step 5.
-Using a Felt-Tip Marker, mark the nuts and ends of the bolts with a straight line as shown above in Figures 1-1a (Bolts shorter than 4 diameters) and 1-1b (Bolts longer than 4 diameters)

-Step 6.
-Tighten nuts even further, using an Extra-Long-Handled Wrench, until the nuts are:
+Do not allow wax to get under flat washer. - 3.
+Add the nut, and tighten with your fingers. - 4.
+After all connections are complete, tighten the bolts until surfaces are joined and nuts are snug (as achieved by the full effort of a single person using a standard spud wrench). - 5.
+Using a felt-tip marker, mark the nuts and ends of the bolts with a straight line as shown above in Figure 1-1 and Figure 1-2. - 6.
+Tighten nuts even further, using an extra-long-handled wrench, until the nuts are:

-- Moved 1/3 TURN (120°) as shown in Figure 1-1a, shorter than 4 diameters ("After Tensioning") Or - 1/2 TURN (180°) as shown in Figure 1-1b, longer than 4 diameters ("After Tensioning")
+Moved 1/3 turn (120°) as shown in Figure 1-1 ("After Tensioning")